 But customer service it can be a company’s most powerful marketing weapon — if they know how to sharpen it.

 Customer service as a competitive advantage

-Consider the case
+Consider the case of Virgin Atlantic.

 Sir Richard Branson was tired of big airlines charging exorbitant fees in exchange for crappy service, so he created Virgin Atlantic, which went on to disrupt the airline industry forever.

 “Our marketing team has defined our brand purpose with this pithy one-liner”, Branson explains.

 ‘Don’t just play the game, change it for good.’